galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 # Tools, tool wrappers and the ToolFactory in Galaxy.

 Tools are the fundamental building blocks for analyses in Galaxy.
-Thousands are available in the project tool library from many different kinds of science.
+Thousands are available in the [project tool library](https://toolshed.g2.bx.psu.edu) from many different kinds of science.
 Galaxy tools can be created from almost any Linux command line software packages or interpreter scripts.
 What happens at tool execution is decoupled from the framework itself, so the framework is agnostic to scientific discipline or coding language.
 This is one reason for rapid uptake in new data intensive scientific areas.
-All it takes is a set of discipline specific tools to bring a whole new community of scientists into Galaxy.
+In many cases, sets of discipline specific tools are being developed and these are attracting whole new communities of scientists into Galaxy.

 Tool execution is tightly constrained and secured.
-User supplied parameters and data inputs exposed on the tool form are the only things that can be changed before execution.
+Tool form exposed user controlled parameters and data inputs are the only things that can be changed before execution.
 Everything else is fixed.
 This is ideal for non-programmer Galaxy users who rely on prepared tools for their work.
-Tools are utterly predictable to the point of being as reproducible as any complex computing component can be and this is one of the strengths of the Galaxy framework.
+Tools are utterly predictable to the point of being about as reproducible as any useful complex computing component is likely to be.
+This is one of the strengths of the Galaxy framework for users requiring reproducible and shareable scientific analyses.

 ## Galaxy Interactive Tools and Interactive Environments (GxIT/GIE)